 The latest day for dropping a course or altering registration in any way is the Monday of the last teaching week before the respective mid-term and final term exam period.
 Students who neither take the final exam, nor drop the course or change it to audit will receive an Administrative Fail (AF).

 Certain courses have pre-requisites, as indicated in the Information Booklet.
 Pre-requisite courses have to be completed for Grade.
 Where offered, successfully passing a pre-test qualifies as passing the pre-requisite course.
 A successfully completed pre-test does not yield credit, unless stated otherwise.

 In order to meet the requirements of interactive post-graduate education, class enrollment is limited.
 As a general rule, classes offered by the Department of Legal Studies are limited to 20 students from the Department, plus an additional 5 students from outside the Department (including visiting and exchange students).
 However, Professors may prescribe further limitation on class size as indicated in the course offerings.
 Professors may, upon their professional consideration, allow enrollment for additional students provided that enrollment is not precluded by other relevant departmental considerations.

 Students are strongly encouraged to prepare their study plan for the entire academic year during the first weeks.
-To do so, students are encouraged to consult with their Program Chair, faculty members as well as the MA/LLM Coordinator.
+To do so, students are encouraged to consult with their Program Chair, faculty members as well as the Department Coordinator.